DotFreelance/DotFreelance.github.io/about-me.md

 permalink: /about-me/
 ---

 I have a passion for quality.
-From years of developing for personal projects, school projects, the Department of Defense, Electronic Arts and even smaller firms like Tipping Canoe, I've experienced varying methods to the madness.
+From years of developing for personal projects, school projects, the Department of Defense, Electronic Arts and even smaller firms like Thinkingbox, I've experienced varying methods to the madness.

 The concepts of Agile, when to refactor, how and when to apply testing have been shoved this-way-and-that from approach to approach.
 From experience, discussions and lunch-and-learn conferences I've built a repertoire of philosophy in software design.